nablang/nablang/doc/nabla/pi-calculus-concurrency.md

 We don't need `new_seq` ?
 We can manual code the invoking.

-# sleeping and terminating a proc
+# Sleeping and terminating a proc

     proc.stop